What is Health Policy and why study it?

 - Foster cohesion and intellectual exchange among students and faculty across the university to enhance interdisciplinary research and training.

-Graduates of the Berkeley PhD program are well-prepared to assume academic careers in research and teaching.
+Graduates of the Berkeley PhD program in Health Policy are well-prepared to assume academic careers in research and teaching.
 Many of our graduates move directly to positions in academia, government, or research organizations, while others receive post-doctoral fellowships to continue specific training in their area of interest and research.